kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 the database for PII/privacy reasons.
 Using ClusterNetworkPolicy, a user can write a policy to guarantee that only the selected pods can connect to the database IP.

+### RBAC

+Cluster-scoped NetworkPolicy resources are meant for cluster administrators.
+Thus, access to manage these resources must be granted to subjects which have the authority to outline the security policies for the cluster.
+Therefore, by default, the `admin` and `edit` ClusterRoles will be granted the permissions to edit the cluster-scoped NetworkPolicy resources.

 ### Notes/Constraints/Caveats